Brooks–Baxter War: Aftermath

 In June 1874, Clayton announced that he could no longer control matters in Arkansas and that he and his friends would be willing to enter into any arrangement whereby they could at least be safe from persecution and prosecution.
 However, the Democrats retaliated by impeaching many Minstrels, including Supreme Court Justice John McClure.
 Clayton finished his Senate term but was not re-elected.

 On September 7, 1874, the new constitution was completed and signed by a majority of delegates.
 The entire electorate, including the disenfranchised Confederates and the freedmen, voted.
 The election not only was for ratification of the new constitution but also for state officials that would be elected if the constitution was indeed ratified.
 The Republicans actually took the same position that the Democrats had taken earlier, believing that the election was illegal they nominated no candidates.
 Conservative Democrats and allied paramilitary groups suppressed black voting, using a combination of intimidation, blocking blacks from the polls, and outright assassinations.
 The new constitution was ratified on October 13, 1874, and Democratic officials elected almost unanimously, including new Democratic Governor Augustus H. Garland who was inaugurated November 12, 1874, and Baxter left office after only serving two years of a four-year term.

 It was a long time after the Brooks–Baxter War that people of Arkansas allowed another Republican to become governor.
 The following 35 governors of Arkansas, ruling for a total of 90 years, were all Democrats, until Republican Winthrop Rockefeller became governor in 1966 defeating James D. Johnson.
 Winthrop became governor while his brother Nelson was governor of New York, while the defeat of Johnson in Arkansas and William M. Rainach in Louisiana ended the once mighty hold of segregation over politics.

+Three years later, the two men were part of a krewe known as the Fat Men that led the 1877 Little Rock Mardi Gras parade alongside several other state politicians.